 Now that you've been briefed on what wedding ceremony music to avoid, what classical ceremony music should you use instead?

 Unique Picks for Ceremony Music

 If you love Pachelbel's Canon, consider the gorgeous Promenade from Mussorgsky's "Pictures at an Exhibition."
 It has the same slow reverential joy that the Canon does.
-You could also use the popular but not overused Sheep May Safely Graze by Bach.
-Or, for a twist, check out guitar virtuoso Jerry arrangement, called Canon Rock.
+You could also use the popular-but-not-overused Sheep May Safely Graze by Bach.
+Or, for a twist, check out guitar virtuoso Jerry arrangement, Canon Rock.
 Your guests will hear the familiar opening strains of Pachelbel's Canon, then be surprised when the electric guitar comes in and quickly makes it much more rocking.

 Instead of Here Comes the Bride, choose from Rigaudon by Andre Campra, Trumpet Tune by Henry Purcell, or the popular Trumpet Voluntary in D by Jeremiah Clarke.
 It's what Princess Diana walked down the aisle to when she married Prince Charles.
 Another beautiful -- and less popular -- march is Rondeau by Jean-Joseph Mouret.

 Jesu, Joy of Man's Desiring is a lovely song, but you might want to also look at Handel's Let the Bright Seraphim aria for soprano from the oratorio "Samson."
 The joyful trumpets paired with a beautiful voice are perfect for a happy wedding.